LangMap: A Human-Verified Benchmark for Hierarchical Open-Vocabulary Goal Navigation: Introduction

-We introduce~\textbf{\ourtask}, a multi-granularity open-vocabulary navigation task that unifies goals across four semantic levels: \textit{scene}, \textit{room}, \textit{region}, and \textit{instance}.
-As shown in Fig.~\ref{fig:demo}, these levels capture the essential granularities of indoor navigation and reflect the diversity of real-world goal specifications. \ourtask~requires agents to interpret natural language instructions, perform spatiotemporal reasoning, and navigate to targets aligned with user intent.
-To enable rigorous evaluation, we present Language as a Map (\textbf{\ourbenchmark}), a large-scale benchmark built on real-world HM3D scans~\cite{hm3d,hm3dsem}, augmented with \textit{comprehensive, human-verified semantic annotations} and \textit{navigation tasks across all four semantic levels}.
-Unlike prior datasets, \ourbenchmark~provides region labels, discriminative region descriptions (absent from prior benchmarks), and discriminative instance descriptions covering 414 object categories (3.5$\times$ more than the VLM-generated annotations in GOAT-Bench~\cite{goatbench}), along with over 18$k$ navigation tasks.
-Annotations are created via a \textit{rigorous contrastive protocol} in which annotators compare all same-category regions and instances within each scene to compose unambiguous descriptions, which are further cross-validated for accuracy.
-Each target features both concise descriptions emphasizing salient cues and detailed descriptions providing richer context, enabling evaluation across different instruction styles.
+To support rigorous evaluation, we present Language as a Map (\textbf{\ourbenchmark}), a navigation benchmark built on real-world HM3D scans~\cite{hm3d,hm3dsem} and enriched with \textit{comprehensive, human-verified semantic annotations} and \textit{navigation tasks across all four semantic levels}.
+Unlike prior datasets, \ourbenchmark\ provides region labels, discriminative region descriptions, and discriminative instance descriptions covering 414 object categories.
+Of these, 349 categories that pass visibility and viewpoint filtering are further used to construct over 18K navigation tasks, providing 2.9$\times$ the category coverage of the VLM-generated annotations in the GOAT-Bench evaluation set~\cite{goatbench}.
+Our annotations are produced through a \textit{rigorous contrastive protocol}: annotators compare same-category regions and instances within each scene to write discriminative, natural descriptions, followed by cross-checking for correctness.
+Each target is paired with concise descriptions emphasizing salient cues and detailed descriptions providing richer context, enabling evaluation across diverse instruction styles.

-We conduct qualitative and quantitative analyses on~\ourbenchmark, demonstrating superior annotation quality and outperforming GOAT-Bench by 23.8\% in discriminative accuracy using 4$\times$ fewer words.
-We further evaluate zero-shot and supervised models on \ourbenchmark, showing that while richer context and memory improve navigation success, long-tailed, small, context-dependent, and distant goals, as well as multi-goal completion, remain challenging. \ourtask~and~\ourbenchmark~establish a rigorous and unified testbed for advancing language-driven embodied navigation.
-Our main contributions are as follows:

-\begin{itemize} \item[$\bullet$] We introduce~\ourtask, a multi-granularity open-vocabulary navigation task that unifies goals across four semantic levels: scene, room, region, and instance, to advance context-aware embodied navigation. \item[$\bullet$] We present~\ourbenchmark, a large-scale benchmark built on real-world 3D scans with comprehensive human-verified annotations, including region labels and discriminative region- and instance-level descriptions in concise and detailed forms.
-It spans diverse object categories and multi-level navigation tasks, delivering high-quality annotations that achieve 23.8\% higher discriminative accuracy than GOAT-Bench. \item[$\bullet$] We evaluate strong zero-shot and supervised models on~\ourbenchmark, analyzing performance across semantic granularities, instruction styles, long-tailed categories, object sizes, navigation distances, and sequential tasks to uncover key challenges and reasoning limitations. \end{itemize}